mannynotfound/html-hyperdrive/README.md

 zDepth | The z depth of the total cluster of elements. zoomInCb | Callback fired when an element is clicked and "zoomed" into.
-Will callback with the obj as first parameter. zoomOutCb | Callback fired when body is clicked from "zoomed" state and return to all elements.
+Will callback with the obj as first parameter. zoomOutCb | Callback fired when body is clicked from "zoomed" state and return to all elements. mountCb | Callback fired when an element is initially rendered into DOM.
+Will callback with the obj as first parameter.

 #### Controls: